 What is J.D.
 Power and J.D.
-Power Asia-Pacific?
+Power China?

 J.D.
-Power, a business unit of McGraw Hill Financial, is well known for our global marketing information based on independent consumer surveys of product and service quality, customer satisfaction, and buyer behavior.
+Power is well known for our global marketing information based on independent consumer surveys of product and service quality, customer satisfaction, and buyer behavior.
 Each year, we interact with millions of consumers to better understand their opinions, perceptions, and expectations about a variety of products and services in more than a dozen industries.